avo-hq/docs.avohq.io/docs/2.0/upgrade.md

 So there isn't a guide to follow per-se for this upgrade, but you just have to check your association policy methods are applied correctly.

+## Updated a few translation strings

-We also found some incoherences around I18n localization on empty tables messages.
-Fixing that for multilingual would add some unnecessary complexity so we decided to keep it simple changing that messages to a generic message that apply to all tables.
-This apply for every locale file, make sure you update yours.
+We found some incoherences around I18n localization on empty tables messages.
+More info on that in [this discussion](https://github.com/avo-hq/avo/issues/1487).
+So we decided to keep it simple, changing those messages to a generic message that applies to all tables.
+This applies to every locale file.

 ```ruby
 # Before